This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 6 rows in set

-Set aliases for columns while querying
+Set aliases for columns during the query

 obclient [SYS]> SELECT empname AS Employee Name, deptno AS Department Number FROM emp;